Henry Lee Moore: Trial, sentence, and later life

 While incarcerated, Moore refused to comment on the murders, but talked freely about his character, his poetry, and his innocence.
 According to him, he had just arrived in town from Moberly to celebrate Christmas, and simply happened upon the grisly crime scene.
 He also denied all the claims made by the newspapers about his nighttime morgue visits, proudly stating that nobody in his family had even been convicted of a crime and that this was his first time in prison.

 Upon further investigation, Prosecuting Attorney E. C. Anderson quickly debunked Moore's explanations, stating that there were witnesses and enough circumstantial evidence to connect him to the killings.
 He also noted that the accused's claim of being a student at the Kansas State Agricultural College was simply untrue, and concerning his prison sentence, Anderson said that Moore was most likely a drug addict.
 Despite all of his protestation of innocence, Moore was found guilty of the double murder on March 14, after a four-day trial with 80 jurors present.
 However, the jury spared Moore from execution, instead giving him a sentence of life imprisonment.
 His attorney tried to appeal to the Supreme Court, but his request was denied.

 Moore was paroled by Governor Forrest Smith in December 1949.
 In July 1956, his sentence was commuted.
 The then 81-year-old Moore was last recorded as living at a Salvation Army Center in St. Louis later that year.
 No further information about him is available.
-He died on September 30, 1963 due to heart failure and kidney failure in St. Louis.
+He died on September 30, 1963, due to heart failure and kidney failure in St. Louis.
 He was 88 years old.

 Serial killer theory

 After some time, Moore's fingerprints and prison record were sent in for examination by W. M. McClaughry, an investigator in the Villisca axe murders, to J. H. Livingston, a fingerprinting expert in Jefferson City.
-Livingston suggested that the prisoner could have something to do with the string of axe murders, which, coupled with the coincidental timing that Moore had just been released at the start of the spree, led McClaughry to propose this theory.
+Livingston suggested that the prisoner could have something to do with the string of axe murders, which the press had labeled as Billy the Axeman.
+Given the coincidental timing that Moore had just been released at the start of the spree, led McClaughry to propose this theory.
 According to it, Moore was possibly responsible for these murders: